Find answers to the most common questions about MIOR wheelchair ramps, pricing, installation, warranty, and technical specifications.

 Roll-up wheelchair ramps (MIOR ROLL) roll up vertically like a mat, ideal for longer lengths and compact storage.
 They're flexible and adapt to uneven surfaces.
 Foldable wheelchair ramps (MIOR FOLD) fold in the middle and are stiffer, perfect for frequent transport in vehicles.
 ROLL is better for fixed locations (homes, shops), FOLD is better for mobile use (caregivers, taxis).
 Both have 400 kg load capacity and are suitable for electric wheelchairs.

 MIOR wheelchair ramps can be ordered directly via our website mioramps.nl.
 We deliver throughout the Netherlands, Belgium, and Germany.
-Free delivery from €500 in the Netherlands.
+Delivery and transport costs are tailored to dimensions, destination, and configuration — an exact transport quote is included in your offer.
 Delivery time is approximately 4-8 weeks after order, depending on configuration.
-Note: Series production starts Q1 2026.
-You can already reserve via our calculator or contact form.
+Order via our calculator or contact form.
 For custom orders or large orders (care institutions, municipalities), contact our sales team for personal consultation.

 Our team is happy to help you with personal advice about wheelchair ramps, technical specifications, or custom solutions.